 The Master of Education in Adult and Higher Education is offered fully online in partnership with College of Education and Ecampus.
-Applications open in September 2017 for fall 2018 start.
-Priority will be given to applications received by June 1, 2018.
+Applications open in September for fall start the next year.
+Priority will be given to applications received by June 1.
 Please contact Erich Pitcher, 541-737-3574, for more information.

 The Master of Education (Ed.M.) program prepares professionals in education, curriculum development, and training to be able to work with adult learners in the following areas:

 This program is guided by the Academy of Human Resource Development Standards, a professional organization recognized internationally.

 The Ed.M. degree in Adult and Higher Education is an fully online cohort model designed to be completed within a three to four-year period.

 Note: International students are not eligible to apply.
 Due to the hybrid nature of this program (in person and online), international students are unable to obtain an appropriate educational visa.
 For more information contact International Admissions.

 The Adult and Higher Education major offers two options:

 Candidates will pursue their chosen option either in an EdD or PhD designation (with permission from coordinator Erich Pitcher), depending upon the purpose and approach of their research study and the intended role to be sought after successful completion of the degree.
 Both options require completion of courses in foundational and research cores, internship hours, and thesis courses.
 Students take a minimum of 12 credits of specialty content courses in either option.